-- x No backdating of share options and no option repricing without stockholder approval. - x No excise tax gross-ups. - x No guaranteed annual incentive payouts without regard to performance. - x No hedging or pledging of Company Stock by directors, executive officers, or employees.
+- x No backdating of share options and no option repricing without stockholder approval. - x No excise tax gross-ups. - x No guaranteed annual incentive payouts without regard to performance. - ${f x}$ No pledging (absent Board approval) or hedging of Company Stock by directors, executive officers, or employees.